Danièle Djamila Amrane-Minne: Des femmes dans la guerre d'Algérie

 Amrane's Des femmes dans la guerre d'Algérie, "remains the major historical study on women's participation in the Algerian War" and identifies not only why women were involved in the war, but the various roles of women combatants and their contributions to the FLN.
 Her research is based mainly on interviews with former FLN women activists and consists of "eighty-eight interviews with Algerian women combatants".
 As a militant herself, Minne "was in a privileged position to conduct person interviews that probe the intimate experiences of militant women".
 However, it is also clear that as a former militant her work has been "influenced by her reconstruction and understanding of her own role during the war".

 Minne limits herself as a historian by making it clear through her cited testimony that women had indeed been tortured but chose to leave much unsaid in this regard.
 The rationale behind this was, "given the trauma inflicted upon torture victims, she did not feel that she could interview her subjects about their ordeal.
 In her view, their silence proved their wish to forget a traumatic episode".
 In this sense, Minne's Des femmes dans la guerra d'Algérie "breaks the silence surrounding women's participation in the war, yet contributes to the silence concerning torture and its psychological consequences" that would last for decades after Algeria's independence.
 It would not be until a decade later that the memoir of Louisette Ighilariz would come to light, thus revealing in more detail the nature of torture during the Algerian War.

 Amrane also completed important research on the estimate of women who had participated in the Algerian War by using the register of the Ministry of Mujahidin.
 She concluded that "there were 10,949 FLN-ALN female activists; 3.10 percent of the total number of FLN-ALN members".

 The Otomatic attack (January 26, 1957)

 Danièle Minne took part in the student strike in 1956 and joined the rebellion of Algerian nationalists under the name of Djamila.
 Member of the "bomb network" of the FLN during the Battle of Algiers, she was part of the group of young women bombers in public places of Algiers, in particular cafes frequented by young people, causing the death of several people.

 University and poetry

-After Algeria’s independence Danièle Minne opted for Algerian and deviant nationality Djamila Amrane since her marriage in 1964.
+After Algeria's independence Danièle Minne opted for Algerian and deviant nationality Djamila Amrane since her marriage in 1964.
 She studied at Algerian University.
 After earning a doctorate (1988), she became, in 1999, a professor of history and feminine studies at the University of Toulouse.
 Other poems, except for several works written, were funded by 88 entries made between 1978 and 1986, on the participation of Algerian women in the "liberation war".

+Poems by Djamila Amrane are among those by twenty-six authors in Espoir et parole.